MicrosoftDocs/azure-devops-docs/docs/pipelines/create-first-pipeline.md

     Please enter a choice [Default choice(1)]:2
     ```

-1. Select *1* to commit the the YAML file to the main branch.
+1. Select *1* to commit the YAML file to the main branch.

     ```azurecli-interactive
     How do you want to commit the files to the repository?